Unfinished Music No. 1: Two Virgins: Recording

 The recordings that ended up on the album consisted largely of tape loops, playing while Lennon tried out different instruments (piano, organ, drums) and sound effects (including reverb, delay and distortion), changed tapes and played other recordings, and conversed with Ono, who vocalised ad-lib in response to the sounds.
 Both of them had experience in avant-garde music: Ono had staged various multimedia events in New York during the early 1960s, and Lennon had worked on audio experimentation in the Beatles.
-Lennon's longtime friend Peter Shotton recalled later in his memoir that many of the loops heard on the album were made by John and himself in the days before the recording.
+Lennon's longtime friend Peter Shotton recalled later in his memoir that many of the loops heard on the album were made by Lennon and himself in the days before the recording.
 Lennon recorded directly to two-track stereophonic, but much of the source material was monophonic.
 The song "Together", written by George Buddy DeSylva, Lew Brown, and Ray Henderson, can be heard playing in the background.

-Shortly after the release of Two Virgins, John stated in an interview that he believed the album "can change people", as others "have changed my head, just with their records."
+Shortly after the release of Two Virgins, Lennon stated in an interview that he believed the album "can change people", as others "have changed my head, just with their records."
 He then claimed "that's what Yoko and my singing is, to change it like that".
 Lennon talked about making the album and Ono's influence on him, in an interview in 1980 with Playboys David Sheff: "Well, after Yoko and I met, I didn't realize I was in love with her.
-I was still thinking it was an artistic collaboration, as it were – producer and artist, right? ...
-My ex-wife was away ... and Yoko came to visit me. ... instead of making love, we went upstairs and made tapes.
+I was still thinking it was an artistic collaboration, as it were – producer and artist, right? [...]
+My ex-wife was away [...] and Yoko came to visit me. [...] instead of making love, we went upstairs and made tapes.
 I had this room full of different tapes where I would write and make strange loops and things like that for the Beatles' stuff.
 So we made a tape all night.
 She was doing her funny voices and I was pushing all different buttons on my tape recorder and getting sound effects.
 And then as the sun rose we made love and that was Two Virgins."
-This was John's first recording project that did not feature any help from the other Beatles; parts of the album were reminiscent of later editions of the Beatles' Christmas flexi recordings.
+This was Lennon's first recording project that did not feature any help from the other Beatles; parts of the album were reminiscent of later editions of the Beatles' Christmas flexi recordings.